-An intermediate level course that includes stroke mechanics, physical conditioning, safety skills and an introduction to selected aquatic activities.
+An intermediate level course that includes stroke mechanics and physical conditioning, .through lap swimming.

 PED-212 Scuba Diving

 A course designed to teach basic theory and skills necessary for skin and scuba diving.
 Students have the opportunity for open water experience and certification.
 Prerequisite: intermediate swimmer with knowledge of basic strokes.
 Activity fee assessed.